Battling the Traffic Drone: A Local’s Guide to Silencing the A303, A34 & M3

 View Secondary Glazing Options →

-Why: Since you aren’t restricted by planning, you can replace the frames, but avoid standard triple glazing.
+Why: Since you fortunately aren’t heavily restricted by brutal planning laws, you can entirely replace the old frames, but you must strictly avoid standard triple glazing.

-The Fix: You need Asymmetric Glazing (e.g., 6mm Stadip Silence + 4mm standard).
-The different thicknesses disrupt the sound wave, and the PVB plastic layer absorbs vibration.
+The Smart Fix: You desperately need Asymmetric Glazing (e.g., 6mm Stadip Silence + 4mm standard glass).
+The vastly different thicknesses brilliantly disrupt the heavy sound wave, and the complex PVB plastic layer actively absorbs the vibration.

 Get a Quote for Acoustic Glass →